PierreSenellart/provsql/doc/tutorial/README.md

      as you can check.

-1. Right now, there are contradictions in the sightings, because witnesses cannot be fully trusted: two different persons may be sighted at the same time in different rooms, which of course cannot be correct.
+1. Right now, there are contradictions in the sightings, because witnesses cannot be fully trusted: the same person may be sighted at the same time in different rooms, which of course cannot be correct.
 Run a query that identifies all such contradictions.